wustlcse237sp20/project-myfrienddragon/README.md

 ###How to Play###

-You can move the dragon side to side with the D and shoot with the X button.
+You can move the dragon side to side with the A and D keys and shoot with the X key.

 ###Completed Stories###